richeyslr/reading-notes/README.md

 ## Learning How to Learn
 have to teach yourself
 ### Path learning
-school
+- school
-exchange of information
+- exchange of information
 ### Sandbox learning
-autonomy
+- autonomy
+- exploration
+1 generate and select ideas
+2 planning and learning
+3 experimentation
+4 reflection